mahoneyr/AnythingLLM_File-Manager/README.md

   - 🗑️ Deleted files
 - **AnythingLLM Integration** 🔗:
   - 📤 Automatic file upload to AnythingLLM
-  - 📝 File updates when content changes
+  - 📝 File reupload when content changes for the local files
   - ❌ Removal of deleted files
   - 🏢 Workspace management (creation and deletion)
   - ⚠️ Only deleting workspaces created by this backend!
 No workspaces created via the AnythingLLM UI will be removed.